ADITYAD216/wine-quality/README.md

   * Feature extraction
   * Model building and evaluation

-We use different machine learning models to classify the sentiment and compare their performance.
+We use different machine learning models to classify and compare their performance.
 # Dataset
 The dataset used in this project is the Wine Quality Dataset provided in .
 The dataset contains the following columns:
   * fixed acidity